datacarpentry/wrangling-genomics/_episodes/00-quality-control.md

 {: .bash}

 ~~~
+SRR097977.fastq        SRR098026_fastqc.zip   SRR098028_fastqc.html  SRR098283.fastq
+SRR097977_fastqc.html  SRR098027.fastq	      SRR098028_fastqc.zip   SRR098283_fastqc.html
+SRR097977_fastqc.zip   SRR098027_fastqc.html  SRR098281.fastq	     SRR098283_fastqc.zip
+SRR098026.fastq        SRR098027_fastqc.zip   SRR098281_fastqc.html
+SRR098026_fastqc.html  SRR098028.fastq	      SRR098281_fastqc.zip
 ~~~
 {: .output}

-> ## HTML and Zip files
->
->
->
-{: .callout}
+For each input FASTQ file, FastQC has created a `.zip` file and a `.html` file.
+The `.zip` file extension indicates that this is actually a compressed set of multiple output files.
+We'll be working with these output files soon.
+The `.html` file is a stable webpage displaying the summary report for each of our samples.

-However, we want to keep our data files and our results files separate, so we will move these output files into a new directory within our `results/` directory.
+We want to keep our data files and our results files separate, so we will move these output files into a new directory within our `results/` directory.

 ~~~